 The Biological Factor

-Biologically there are many influences that create this feeling of limerence.
-Three chemicals mostly responsible for this phase of love is phenylethylamine (PEA) which is a natural amphetamine, testosterone, and the hormone oxytocin.
-Together these chemicals and hormones help us experience love.
-They produce intense euphoric feelings of obsession and attachment.
+Biologically, there are many influences that may create this feeling of limerence.
+Three neurochemicals mostly responsible for this phase of love are phenylethylamine (PEA), which is a natural amphetamine, norepinephrine, and oxytocin.
+Together these chemicals help us experience love.
+They may produce intense euphoric feelings of love and attachment.

-Phase 1 of falling in love is similar to the brain changes that an addict experiences that influences them to desire and use drugs.
-You may find yourself falling in love with the fantasy of the person rather than the reality.
-Warning signs in the relationship are masked with overly positive self-evaluations caused by the feel-good hormones.
-Unfortunately, the same hormones can cause us to have poor judgment, where we can miss important red flags as the romantic relationship advances towards Phase 2.
+The first phase of falling in love can include brain changes that are similar to those induced by addictive drugs.
+In this stage, you may find yourself falling in love with the fantasy of the person rather than the reality.
+Warning signs in the relationship may be masked by overly positive evaluations caused by the feel-good hormones.
+Unfortunately, the same hormones can cause us to have poor judgment, where we can miss important red flags as the romantic relationship advances towards the next phases.

-The passion, heat, and intensity felt in the beginning stages are becoming more about communication, support, and friendship found in warm and loving relationships.
-Reciprocity is not forced and a commitment emerges where both partners are actively involved and choose to be devoted to one another.
-Most conflict in a relationship occurs during Phase 2 as the couple learn about communication and resolving issues with one another.
-Conflicts that may challenge the couple are irritation, different interests, and goals, sexual dysfunction or incompatibility, antipathy for each other's family or friends, fear of loss of freedom and identity, boredom, or lack of novelty.
+The passion, heat, and intensity felt in the beginning stages may become more about communication, support, and friendship as the relationship progresses.
+Reciprocity and a commitment often emerge, where both partners are actively involved and choose to be devoted to one another.
+Most conflict in a relationship occurs during the later phases, as the couple learn about communication and resolving issues with one another.
+Conflicts that will challenge the couple can include differing interests or goals, sexual dysfunction or incompatibility, antipathy for each other's family or friends, fear of loss of freedom and identity, boredom, or lack of novelty.

-In Phase 3 commitments and loyalty are secured.
-The power dynamic in a relationship is equally distributed.
-The couple trusts one another and knows that the other person has their back.
-This is what's known as a secure attachment which is important for relationship longevity.
-An insecure style of attachment means that you may never feel safe or secure in your relationship and that your partner may be unresponsive to your needs.
+In the third and fourth phases, commitments and loyalty are often secured.
+The power dynamic in a relationship may become equally distributed.
+The couple begins to develop trust for one another.
+This is what's known as a secure attachment, which is often important for relationship longevity.
+An insecure style of attachment may mean that you feel less confident in your relationship and that your partner could be unresponsive to your needs.

-An understanding is made in Phase 3 regarding communication and having your partner's best interest in mind and heart.
-It is within this phase that love is achieved that can last a lifetime, however, will require the couple to continue to nourish the relationship.
-If the power dynamic continues to feel unfair to at least one person the couple will continue to experience struggles seen during Phase 2.
+An understanding is often made in the third phase regarding communication and having your partner's best interest in mind and heart.
+It is within this phase that love is often solidified; however, it will require the couple to continue to nourish the relationship.
+If the power dynamic continues to feel unfair to at least one person, the couple may continue to experience difficulties.

-Both partners must be able to attune into one another and take a caring and proactive approach to the relationship.
-Every long-term relationship will have its ups and downs.
-You can feel those initial feelings of love at first sight throughout your relationship.
+Both partners will need to be able to tune into one another and take a caring and proactive approach to the relationship.
+Most long-term relationships will have their ups and downs.
+But you can feel those initial feelings of love at first sight throughout your relationship.

-During challenging times, draw upon those memories shared in the beginning and happy times.
-Use these thoughts to help motivate you when you're having doubts or you're wondering if you should stay together.
-The key to lengthening romantic love is to keep having adventures together that will lengthen and liven the romance and you may experience a burst of those old feelings of limerence time and time again.
+These thoughts may be able to help motivate you when you're having doubts about the relationship.
+The key to lengthening romantic love is to keep having adventures together that will lengthen and enliven the romance.
+You may experience a burst of those old feelings of limerence time and time again.

-Even after you’ve established how long it takes to fall in love, it’s natural to have questions about when you should tell your significant other that you fell in love with them.
-Common concerns usually deal with apprehensions about waiting too long to say those three magic words...or about saying “I love you” too early on in the relationship.
+Even after you’ve established how long it takes to fall in love, it’s natural to have questions about when you should tell your significant other that you’ve fallen in love with them.
+Common concerns usually deal with apprehensions about waiting too long to say those three magic words, or about saying “I love you” too early on in the relationship.

 In a relationship, some of the strongest indicators of real love are as follows: respect, compassion, empathy, and wanting what is best for the other person.
-Sometimes, people fall in love way before they verbally declare their love to their significant other...and that, too, is OK.
+Sometimes, people fall in love way before they verbally declare their love to their significant other—and that, too, is okay.